samdjstevens/ecs-microservices-workshop/docs/introduction.md

 This is a guide that aims to introduce the AWS CDK by showing how it can be used to create and deploy the required infrastructure for a simple microservice based application.
 As well as introducing CDK, it will also introduce the basic concepts and features of a few AWS services, including **VPCs**, **Elastic Container Service**, **AWS Cloud Map**, and **Route 53**.

+**Warning**: Following this guide will most-likely incur some cost in your AWS account.

 ### What are we going to build?

 At the end of this workshop we will have built and deployed the infrastructure and code required for an online translation webapp, which (some would say labouredly) uses a simple service orientated architecture.